drakkan/sftpgo/README.md

 SQL based data providers (SQLite, MySQL, PostgreSQL) require the creation of a database containing the required tables.
 Memory and bolt data providers do not require an initialization.

-After configuring the data provider using the configuration file, you can create the required database structure using the `initprovider` command.
+For PostgreSQL and MySQL providers, you need to create the configured database.

-For SQLite provider, the `initprovider` command will auto create the database file, if missing, and the required tables.
+SFTPGo will attempt to automatically detect if the data privider has been initialized and if not, initialize it on startup.

-For PostgreSQL and MySQL providers, you need to create the configured database, and the `initprovider` command will create the required tables.
+Alternately, you can create the required data provider structure yourself using the `initprovider` command.

 For example, you can simply execute the following command from the configuration directory: